Attention Deficit Hyperactive Disorder – Staying focused is too tough

 Co-existing conditions and ADD / ADHD

-• Anxiety – Excessive worry that occurs frequently and is difficult to control.
+• Anxiety disorders – Excessive worry that occurs frequently and is difficult to control.
 Symptoms include feeling restless or on edge, easily fatigued, panic attacks, irritability, muscle tension, and insomnia.

 Getting help